-The Virtual Market Place: Connecting Women-Owned SMEs to E-Commerce Platforms in MENA
+The Virtual Market Place:

+Connecting Women-Owned SMEs to E-Commerce Platforms in MENA

-This Brief is part of the Solutions for Youth Employment (S4YE) Digital Jobs Knowledge Brief series, which highlights new and emerging strategies for practitioners designing digital jobs interventions for youth.
-This series builds on S4YE's 2018 annual report, Digital Jobs for Youth: Young Women in the Digital Economy.
+This Brief is part of the Solutions for Youth Employment (S4YE) Knowledge Brief series focusing on the design and implementation of youth employment programs.1 This Brief builds on S4YE's 2018 annual report, Digital Jobs for Youth: Young Women in the Digital Economy, which highlighted new and emerging strategies for practitioners designing digital jobs interventions for youth.

-In this Knowledge Brief, we examine how the World Bank's 'E-Commerce for Women-Led SMEs' project addresses the constraints faced by small- and medium-sized enterprises (SMEs) run or managed by women operating in: Algeria; Djibouti; the Arab Republic of Egypt; Jordan; Lebanon; Morocco; and Tunisia.
-We specifically highlight how the World Bank seeks to support women-led SMEs (WSMEs) in the Middle East North Africa region (MENA) in accessing global markets through e-commerce platforms, and the strategies used to help WSMEs to access financial resources, develop capacity, and increase sales.
+In this Knowledge Brief, we examine how the World Bank's 'E-Commerce for Women-Led SMEs' project addresses the constraints faced by small- and medium-sized enterprises (SMEs) run or managed by women operating in: Algeria; Djibouti; the Arab Republic of Egypt; Jordan; Lebanon; Morocco; and Tunisia.2 We specifically highlight how the World Bank seeks to support women-led SMEs (WSMEs) in the Middle East North Africa region (MENA) in accessing global markets through e-commerce platforms, and the strategies used to help WSMEs to access financial resources, develop capacity, and increase sales.

-Driving the jobs agenda of the World Bank, the Jobs Group has developed a paradigm that focuses not only on creating more jobs, but also on creating better and more inclusive jobs.
-We showcase the 'E-Commerce for Women-Led SMEs' project to illustrate how projects can achieve key jobs outcomes by helping young, female entrepreneurs to increase their income and productivity.
+Driving the jobs agenda of the World Bank, the Jobs Group has developed a paradigm that focuses not only on creating more jobs, but also on creating better and more inclusive jobs.3 We showcase the 'E-Commerce for Women-Led SMEs' project to illustrate how projects can achieve key jobs outcomes by helping young, female entrepreneurs to increase their income and productivity.